Génia: Career

 GeNIA has a long term relationship with Caffè Nero, since being nominated as a featured classical artist and her music plays regularly in all their branches worldwide, reaching 20,000 people a day.
 She was also the first classical pianist to perform at Heathrow Terminal 2 in conjunction with Caffè Nero In December 2014.

 In 2017, Génia made her debut as a voice over artists as well as appearing as a pianist in the short film '22:22' directed by Charlotte Ginsburg.

 In 2019 GéNIA released 2 albums.
 One on her own label, GéNIA MUSIC, titled ‘Babylon’ followed by 'Memory Waves', released under Chapel Music and recorded for Universal Production Music UK.
 GéNIA’s music has appeared in the highly acclaimed BBC America TV Show Killing Eve, well-known British ITV series Cold Feet and recently in ITV series Sticks and Stones.

 Since 2021 GéNIA started recording and producing her music, learning recording and production skills, based on her personal experience as a recording artist.
 During this period she recorded and produced 2 singles, Mon Amour (Home Version) and Vicious Circle, followed by the release of her album 'Voyages français' in 2022, which debuted GéNIA as a producer.

-During this period she also created the video course 'Transform Your Practice: A Complete 11 Stage Guide'.
-The course was designed to help intermediate to advanced pianists maximise their home practice.
-The course covers practical piano and musical advice, physical exercises, meditations, and breathing exercises designed for pianists to help them be more productive and efficient in their day-to-day practice sessions.
-The video lasts 4 hours 28 minutes, and is structured as 11 separate stages, with accompanying PDFs and exercises.

 In 2022 GéNIA founded the charity 'Support Kharkiv Foundation'.
-The charity was set up to support the Ukrainian city of Kharkiv, its surrounding regions and its citizens, as the city has undergone destruction on a huge scale during the war in Ukraine.
-In September 2022 GéNIA organised a fundraising gala concert in London at The Other Palace, where Ukrainian musicians were joined by the legendary British actors Bill Nighy and Chiwetel Ejiofor.
-The proceeds from the concert were sent to 'Support Kharkiv Foundation' to help children from Kharkiv and its surrounding regions.
+The charity was set up to support the Ukrainian city of Kharkiv, its surrounding regions and its citizens, as the city has undergone destruction on a huge scale during the Russian invasion.
+In September 2022 GéNIA organised a fundraising gala concert in London at The Other Palace, where Ukrainian musicians were joined by actors Bill Nighy and Chiwetel Ejiofor.
+The proceeds from the concert were sent to the Support Kharkiv Foundation to help children from Kharkiv and its surrounding regions.